Erasmus+ internship funding (SMP)

 • Chronic illness: Medical certificate confirming that you have additional financial needs abroad due to your chronic illness.
 The type of illness and the amount of the additional need do not have to be noted or quantified.

-• Disability (GdB of 20 or more): Copy of disability certificate or medical certificate.
+• Severe disability: Copy of a severe disability certificate or medical certificate.

 Which internships are (not) funded?